-To minimize the possibility of such occurrences, the gun user should:
+To minimize the possibility of such occurrences, the firearm user should:

 - 1. Use ammunition of the correct caliber and type which is loaded to Industry Specifications.
 Avoid reloads, remanufactured cartridges, and cartridges that are dirty, corroded or deformed.
 (See "Warning Ammunition," p.
-14.) - 2.
-Clean and lubricate the gun in accordance with the instructions in this manual.
+14.) - Clean and lubricate the firearm in accordance with the instructions in this manual.

-- If the mechanism shows signs of not functioning correctly, or if a part is damaged or broken -- don't use the gun.
+- If the mechanism shows signs of not functioning correctly, or if a part is damaged or broken -- do not use the firearm.
 Have it inspected and repaired.
 (See "Warning - Malfunctions," below.) - Use only high-quality AR-style magazines and carefully load the magazine.
 Do not exceed the stated magazine capacity.
 (See "Loading the Magazine," p.
 15.) - 5.
 Do not 'ride' the charging handle when chambering a cartridge from the magazine.
 The bolt carrier should be permitted to snap forward under the full force of the buffer spring.
 If a cartridge does not fully chamber, use the forward assist no more than twice to force the bolt carrier closed.
 If the cartridge is still not chambered completely, the round should be cleared as a jam (see p.
 24 and "Warning Bore Obstructions," p.
 23.) - 6.
 To minimize the probability of an unfired cartridge being jammed should it 'fall back' onto the magazine, remove the magazine before retracting the bolt carrier.
-When extracting an unfired cartridge, tip the right side of the rifle towards the ground so that gravity will assist the cartridge to fall clear of the ejection port.
+When extracting an unfired cartridge, tip the right side of the pistol towards the ground so that gravity will assist the cartridge to fall clear of the ejection port.
 Always retract the charging handle briskly whenever extracting a live cartridge.
 Take care to see that a cartridge is not forcibly ejected against a surface where the primer might be set off.

-Alterations to the rifle or use of non-Ruger accessories may cause malfunctions.
+Alterations to the pistol or use of non-Ruger accessories may cause malfunctions.
 See "Warning - Alterations," on page 11.
-If the above procedures do not result in a smooth and reliable feeding firearm, don't use the gun.
-The rifle can be returned directly to our Mayodan, North Carolina Customer Service Department for repair.
-See the "Service and Parts Policy" section, page 42, of this manual for packing and shipping information.
+If the above procedures do not result in a smooth and reliable feeding firearm, do not use the firearm.
+The pistol can be returned directly to our Mayodan, North Carolina Customer Service Department for repair.
+See the "Service and Parts Policy" section, page 43, of this manual for packing and shipping information.